 Since the bearings are now in the wheels as deep as they could, put the wheels back to their proper place, which is the trucks.
 Make sure to put one washer on every side of the board wheel.
 At that point, tighten the nuts and bolts until you are certain that the wheels are firm and not stiff.
 After reattaching the wheels back to the truck, they should jiggle slightly.

-Learning how to clean skateboard bearings is more straightforward than you could have imagined.
+Learning how to clean skateboard bearings with RogerSkateboards is more straightforward than you could have imagined.
 Skateboard bearings typically last for a while if adequate maintenance is given.
 If you usually ride your skateboard through a few puddles or in the rain then cleaning and lubricating them may be a good idea to stop them from rusting too quickly.
-Cleaning your bearings like this every once in a while will ensure your skateboard last longer and also enhance your skateboarding experience – meaning you will have a fabulous time on your skateboard.
+Cleaning good skateboard bearings like this every once in a while will ensure your skateboard last longer and also enhance your skateboarding experience – meaning you will have a fabulous time on your skateboard.
 Once you discover that your skateboard isn’t running smoothly again, at that point, cleaning of bearings is required.